-You can visualise the reasons by considering the sky as a dome, with the Sun appearing to trace a curved path across it each day.
+You can visualise the reasons by considering the sky as a dome, with the Sun appearing to trace a curved path (known as the ecliptic) across it each day.

 In winter, when the Sun’s path lies in the south of the dome, the Sun’s path after sunset curves down away from the horizon.

 The effect is to gradually increase the angle at which the Sun appears to travel with respect to the horizon, decreasing the duration of twilight.